ICESAT-2HackWeek/learning-resources/docs/reference/VocabAcronyms.md

 Jupyter Notebooks: The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more

 Docker: An image is a executable package that includes everything needed to run a piece of software, including the code, a runtime, libraries, environment variables, and configuration files.
 A container is a runtime instance of an image – what the image becomes in memory when actually executed.
 It runs completely isolated from the host environment by default, only accessing host files and ports if configured to do so.

-Landlab – a Python-based modeling environment that allows scientists and students to build numerical landscape models.

 ## Acronyms